xlxlxlx/paleoclimate_primate/README.md

 The database table creation file when a new table is needed

 # Input data for scripts
-Input files needed for the scripts are under `input_data`.
+Input files needed for the scripts are under `input_data/`.
 `clades_divergence_time.csv` and `divergence_time.csv` are derived from TimeTree database [^1]. `climate66ma` is obtained from Hansen et al. [^2].